 We are just so spoiled for choices of wedding venues in New Zealand, and Wellingtonians are some of the luckiest kiwis when it comes to choosing a spot to get hitched – the Capital is such a unique, creative and vibrant city.

-The best thing about choosing Wellington or the Wairarapa is that you are spoiled for choice.
+The best thing about Wellington or the Wairarapa is that you are spoiled for choice.
 Whether you want a beach, church, garden, vineyard or an indoor wedding, there is definitely a venue for you, no matter the amount of guests or your style/theme.
-In all honesty, the hardest part about finding a venue in Wellington or the Wairarapa will be narrowing it down to only one.
+In all honesty, the hardest part about finding a venue here might be narrowing it down to only one.